Swasth-Apps/healthcoach-help/src/pages/client/categories/dashboard.md

       - slug: topics/search-programs
         title: Search Programs
 ---
-The Health Coach dashboard is a one-stop destination for all relevant resources and programs.
-It promotes a detailed overview of primary activities and helps the user delve deep into our myriad of mental wellness services, at ease.
+The Health Coach dashboard displays upcoming sessions and enrolled programs.
+It gives an overview of all primary assessments with specific time and date to its users.
+To know about any session or assessment, click on the particular program tab from the dashboard.

+The bell icon present at the top left corner notifies users about upcoming sessions, reminders and new updates.
+The search bar at the right allows users to look up for specific lessons and modules they wish to see.

 To view this page, click on the dashboard icon available at the center of the bottom bar.

-It comprises the following components: Notifications on the top left corner, search bar on the top, followed by upcoming sessions, and enrolled programs.

 ![Dashboard](/img/dashboard-i.png "Dashboard")